United Nations Parliamentary Assembly: Direct election vs. appointment by national parliaments

 A UNPA might begin as an inter-parliamentary institution–an assembly of parliamentarians from their respective countries' legislatures–and then change to a directly elected body.
 This would be similar to the evolution of the European Parliament.
 Beginning with the European Common Assembly's founding in 1952, MEPs were appointed by each of the Member States' national parliaments; in 1979, direct election was instituted.
 Canadian diplomat and politician Douglas Roche, in his book The Case for a United Nations Parliamentary Assembly, analyses the tradeoffs between the two choices.
 Roche explains that a UNPA based on existing parliamentarians may be easier to establish, because it avoids several hurdles, such as decisions on electoral cycles, a universally acceptable electoral body, legitimacy of elections, and so on: "A body comprising national parliamentarians has the 'stamp of approval' built-in.
 National parliamentarians can claim electoral legitimacy in their own right.
-Admittedly, the credibility of domestic franchised can be called into question, but the trend toward democracy has been strengthening rapidly."
+Admittedly, the credibility of domestic franchising can be called into question, but the trend toward democracy has been strengthening rapidly."

 National parliamentarians also generally have staff and money, which could ease the funding issues associated with forming a new world parliamentary assembly.
 Delegates to a directly elected UNPA, on the other hand, would have more time to devote to the global assembly, since its members would not be occupied with duties relating to their membership in their national legislature.
 Heinrich points out strategic advantages of an indirectly elected UNPA: "Another advantage to basing representation in a UN Parliamentary Assembly on national parliaments is that it may engage parliamentarians as allies in the cause of getting the assembly established, and, later, helping to build the political will for its evolution.
 The experience of being a UN parliamentarian will galvanize many of these politicians into going home as advocates for the UN, including the need for strengthening and democratizing the UN Parliamentary Assembly itself."

-Heinrich also notes the possibility that national parliaments could appoint citizen representatives to the UNPA, similarly to how the U.S. Electoral College officially selects the president.
+Heinrich also notes the possibility that national parliaments could appoint citizen representatives to the UNPA, similar to how the U.S. Electoral College officially selects the president.
 This would be a stopgap solution until direct election became possible.
 Yet it would still ensure that citizens would be electing citizens (albeit indirectly), rather than the executive appointing officials, to the UNPA.